bignya23/ai-phone-agent/README.md

 AI Phone Agent is an innovative application designed to handle cold calls for businesses, hold meaningful conversations, and close sales.
 Powered by advanced speech-to-text (STT), large language models (LLMs), and text-to-speech (TTS) technology, the agent provides a seamless and natural experience for users.

+# Approach
+The Sales Agent application is designed to facilitate seamless and intelligent sales interactions.
+It leverages AI tools for dynamic conversations, integrating features like speech-to-text (STT), natural language understanding, and text-to-speech (TTS).
+Below is an overview of the approach:

+Frontend-Backend Interaction: The application consists of a React-based frontend and a Flask-based backend.
+The frontend collects user inputs (e.g., audio or text) and interacts with the backend via REST APIs to process data and fetch responses.

+Input Handling:

+Audio Upload: The user speaks into the interface, and the audio file is sent to the backend via the /upload_audio endpoint.
+Text Input: The backend processes the user's speech or text and uses the context for response generation.
+Speech-to-Text (STT): Uploaded audio is converted to text using the speech_to_text module, extracting meaningful user queries or intents.

+AI-Driven Conversation:

+The backend uses a conversational AI model to generate responses based on inputs like salesperson details, company information, and conversation context.
+Tools are optionally integrated for enhanced context or real-time data lookup.
+Response Generation:

+A clean and natural language response is generated for the user.
+If the AI model outputs special tags (e.g., <END_OF_TURN> or <END_OF_CALL>), they are processed to determine the call flow.
+Text-to-Speech (TTS): The response text is converted to an audio file using the text_to_speech module, enabling a natural and interactive conversation experience.

+Conversation History: User inputs and agent responses are maintained in a conversation log, ensuring contextual consistency throughout the interaction.

+CORS Configuration: Proper Cross-Origin Resource Sharing (CORS) policies are implemented to enable secure communication between the frontend and backend across different domains.

+This architecture ensures a robust, scalable, and user-friendly AI sales agent capable of holding meaningful conversations, responding naturally, and providing an efficient solution for sales-driven interactions.
 ## Features
 1. **Cold Call Handling**:
    - Initiates calls with a greeting and waits for the user's response.